-- Assume accountability and responsibility for nursing care provided within the professional scope of practice, standards of care, and professional values. - 2. a.
-Identify priorities and make judgments concerning the needs of multiple patients in order to organize care. - b.
+- 1. Assume accountability and responsibility for nursing care provided within the professional scope of practice, standards of care, and aspects of professional character. - 2.a.
+Identify priorities and make judgements concerning the needs of multiple patients to order to organize care. - b.
 Anticipate and interpret changes in patient status and related outcomes. - c.
 Communicate changes in patient status to other providers. - d.
-Manage priorities and multiple responsibilities to provide care for multiple patients. - 3. a.
-Implement plans of care for multiple patients. - Collaborate within and across health care settings to ensure that health care needs are met, including primary and preventive health care. - c.
-Manage care for multiple patients and their families. - 4.
-Apply management skills to assign and/ or delegate nursing care to other members of the nursing team. - E. Implement the plan of care for patients and their families within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles.
+Manage priorities and multiple responsibilities to provide care for multiple patients. - 3.a.
+Implement plans of care for multiple patients. - b.
+Collaborate within and across health care settings to ensure that healthcare needs are met, including primary and preventive health care. - c.
+Manage care for multiple patients and their families.

+- 4. Apply management skills to assign and/or delegate nursing care to other members of the nursing team. - E. Implement the plan of care for patients and their families within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of health lifestyles.